Faculty Senate Minutes – Friday, January 13, 2017

 FSD 16-10: Revision to Promotion and Tenure Criteria, Guidelines and Procedures (Faculty Affairs)

 J. Pula re-introduced the document with minor editing changes mentioned in last month’s meeting.
 The new document incorporates language from the West Lafayette.
 J. Pula motioned to approve, Janet Garwood seconded with an amendment to V. I. 3. by deleting “simple” of the sentence “All candidates who receive the supporting vote of a simple majority.)
 J. Duzinkiewicz would like student evaluations to be deleted.
-J. Duzkinkiewicz motioned, un-named faculty seconded.
+J. Duzinkiewicz motioned, un-named faculty seconded.
 What would we replace student evaluations with?
 C. Boiarsky commented that all Promotion and Tenure documents look at course evaluations.
 K. Scipes added that the course evaluation response rate is horrible since the implementation of electronic course evaluations.
 R. Mueller responded that “we cannot make judgment on teaching excellence without data”.
 G. Schulz added if you remove course evaluations, it implies hiding something.
 A. Kokalov motion to table the document, R. Rupp seconded.

 Clicker vote, the document as not tabled with a 15-18 vote.